ramsesoriginal/blender_reify/README.md

       - Lancet Windows
          - Converts inset geometry into pointed Gothic-style windows with smooth curvature.
          - Adjustable settings for segment count, curvature, and proportions.

+5. **Add Edge Loop to Cone:**
+   - Found in the `3D Viewport` > `Tool Shelf` > `Tools Tab`.
+   - Adds an edge loop near the apex of a cone to allow further loop cuts.
+   - Features:
+      - Auto Detect Apex: Automatically detects the highest vertex as the cone's apex.
+      - Manual Selection: Alternatively, you can select the apex manually.
+      - Customizable Fraction: Control how far down the loop cut is applied (default: 50%).

 ## Contributing